 The BC emission factor is the average of the data available in England et al. (2004), Wien et al. (2004) and the Speciate database (US EPA, 2011).

 The basis of the TSP, PM10 and PM2.5 emission factors could not be determined in the reference.

+PCDD/F, PCB, HCB and the larger part of NMVOC emissions are from lubricant use but not from natural gas combustion.

 Abatement